Connecting

 instructions.

-Find out the printer's resource name.
-Generally,
+Find out the printer's share name (also called

-the name is assigned during printer
+is assigned during printer installation and it might

-automatically.
-Just like resource (network) names
+have been assigned automatically.
+Just like resource

-for computers, printers are assigned network names
+(network) names for computers, printers can be assigned

-instructions, substitute printer_name
+In these instructions, substitute

-for the share name assigned to your printer.
+printer_name for the share name assigned

-characters, like spaces (blanks).
-Even though share
+special characters, like spaces (blanks).
+Even though

-names can contain spaces, I recommend not
+share names can contain spaces, I recommend not

 putting spaces in resource names.
 The reason is